 *NOTE: Business cards are the only acceptable form of promoting permitted during photoshoots, as long as you are asked for one.

-Filling out the Photoshoot Captain Form indicates that you are offering to take on the role of Shoot Captain for a scheduled photoshoot during the Ohayocon.
+Filling out the Photoshoot Application indicates that you are offering to take on the role of Shoot Captain for a photoshoot during the Ohayocon.
 As a Shoot Captain, you will organize cosplayers that show up in a number of photo ops and keeping things on track for the hour segment.

 Anyone under the age of 16 submitting for Shoot Captain will be REQUIRED to have a Co-Captain to assist with the photoshoot.
 Otherwise, Co-Captains are not required, though if you have a Co-Captain, please inform the Cosplay Staff prior to the photoshoot.

 Shoot Captains/Co-Captains must be present during their photoshoots.
 If anything comes up that will prevent you from attending the shoot, you must inform a Cosplay Coordinator as soon as possible.

 BEFORE registering, please read all the documentation.
 YOU are responsible for reading and understanding this information prior to submission.
 If you have questions regarding any of this, please contact a Cosplay Coordinator.